 Professors should maintain the highest standards of academic honesty both in and out of the classroom.
 Professors must apply the rules regarding cheating and plagiarism and report to the appropriate channel.
-The student should be referred to the OC Covenant for principles that should guide conduct in such matters.

 STUDENT COMPLAINT SYSTEM AT OKLAHOMA CHRISTIAN UNIVERSITY

 To improve the ease and accessibility of reporting student complaints, Oklahoma Christian University developed an online student complaint system that was deployed in the Fall 2016 semester.
 The new student complaint system, accessible through the campus intranet, provides a single online portal for all types of student complaints.
 Students select one of four complaint categories (Title IX, Academic Appeals, Student Life, and Campus Police), and then complete the online form related to that category.
 Once completed and submitted, the form is automatically routed to the appropriate university employee (e.g., the Title IX coordinator, FERPA officer, Dean of Students, or Campus Police department), who has a specified period of time to respond.
 Upon clicking the "submit" button, students receive an automated email confirming the submission and providing information about the expected response time.
 The responsible employee also receives an email notifying him or her of the complaint and reminder emails if the complaint is not resolved within the specified timeframe.
 All responses to the complaint and the complaint resolution are documented in the system, which provides a log of all complaints submitted as well as information about the response time for various areas.